-The Hamel laboratory is located on the top floor of the Aronoff Laboratory in the main campus of The Ohio State University in Columbus, Ohio.
-My group is interested in the biogenesis of the energy-transducing membrane systems, in particular those evolved in mitochondria and chloroplasts.
-We are using the green alga Chlamydomonas reinhardtii, the vascular plant Arabidopsis thaliana and the yeast Saccharomyces cerevisiae as model systems for our studies and molecular genetics and biochemical approaches.
-We are focusing on elucidating the assembly of mitochondrial complex I, a multimeric enzyme involved in respiration.
-Complex I-linked diseases are the most prevalent forms of mitochondrial diseases in humans and mutations in yet-to-be discovered assembly factors account for most of Complex I-based pathologies.
-Our effort focus on the discovery of novel complex I assembly factors (in collaboration with Prof. C. Remacle, University of Liege, (Belgium).
-Our laboratory is also investigating the pathways controlling disulfide bond formation and reduction in the lumen of the chloroplast.
-This is a new development in the field of organelle biology as the thylakoid lumen was thought to be a vacant compartment.
-The molecular identity of the redox components defining such pathways, their relevant targets of action and how they control photosynthesis are the experimental questions we are currently addressing.
-More recently, we became interested in the development of Chlamydomonas for the production of biohydrogen as a renewable source of energy (in collaboration with Dr. Maria Ghirardi, National Renewable Energy Laboratory, Colorado).
+The Hamel laboratory (founded in 2005) is located on the top floor of Aronoff Laboratory on the main campus of The Ohio State University in Columbus, Ohio.
+We are interested in the biogenesis of the energy-transducing membrane systems, in particular those evolved in mitochondria and chloroplasts.
+More specifically, we are focused on elucidating the assembly of mitochondrial complex I, a multimeric enzyme involved in respiration.
+Complex I-linked diseases are the most prevalent forms of mitochondrial diseases in humans and mutations in yet-to-be-discovered assembly factors account for most of Complex I-based pathologies.
+Our efforts focus on the discovery of novel complex I assembly factors (in collaboration with Dr. C. Remacle, University of Liege, Belgium).
+We are using the green alga Chlamydomonas reinhardtii and the vascular plant Arabidopsis thaliana as model systems for our studies and molecular genetics and biochemical approaches.